 Bio

-Joseph S. C. Lam is a professor of musicology in the School of Music, Theatre & Dance at the University of Michigan, and director of the Confucius Institute at the University of Michigan.
+Joseph S. C. Lam is a professor of musicology in the School of Music, Theatre & Dance at the University of Michigan at the University of Michigan.
 A musicologist and sinologist, Lam specializes in the musics and cultures of Southern Song (1127-1275), Ming (1368-1644), and modern China (1900 to present).
 Lam regularly and extensively lectures in China, Europe, and the U.S.